Table of Contents

-Google Cloud is known in the industry as "the builder's cloud."
-DevOps engineers like it a lot.
+Google Cloud is known in the industry as “the builder’s cloud.”
+DevOps (or even DevSecOps) engineers like it a lot.
 It has very good Kubernetes support — with a more secure implementation than any other cloud provider — and the machine learning services built into it are as good as you can get in this kind of model.

 Engineers also like Google Cloud because it’s easy to collaborate in it.
 That, though, can have its downside.
 If it’s not locked down properly, anyone with a Gmail address may end up getting invited into a project.
 Inviting random people into enterprise workload projects isn’t something most organizations would want to foster.

 A major distinction of Google Cloud compared to its competitors is that it speaks multi-cloud.
 Some of its security services will actually work on AWS and Azure data.

 Support of multi-cloud workloads and administration was pretty much a necessity for Google in order to differentiate itself from other cloud providers, and because it knows it’s highly likely it won’t be the only cloud provider for an enterprise.